ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/01-esql/assignment.md

 Let's take stock of what we know:

-* a small percentage of users are experiencing 500 errors
+* a small percentage of requests are experiencing 500 errors
 * the errors started occurring around 80 minutes ago
 * the only error type seen is 500
 * the errors occur over all APIs